sympy/SymPEPs/Equations.md

 messy.
 This proposal includes extending the `solve` operation so that if passed an equation or set of equations it would return the solutions as a set of equations.
 1. `.subs()` could also be made more natural to use if it could take a list of equations.
+1. As an equation with an `=` connecting the two sides can be thought of as a specific example of a general relation (`=`, `>`, `<`, etc...) as much as possible the `Equation` class should draw upon the underlying logic in the `relational` class.

 ## Usage and Impact

 The class would have the name `Equation` and `Eqn` would be a synonym.
 The expectation is that this would be used primarily interactively for symbolic algebra.
-Some examples:
+Some examples (__Note__ that for illustration purposes results of operations are written with the two sides connected by `=`, however this will only be the case in environments with Latex output):
 ```
 >>> a, b, c, x = var('a b c x')
 >>> Equation(a,b/c)